Michaent/Order-Summary-Component-main/README.md

 - CSS

 ### What I learned
-Although I've just started to learning the web development but by taking this challenge I learned more about div and css properties.
+Although I've just started to learning the web development, but by taking this challenge I learned more about div and css properties.

 ## Author